jonathanmaron/theimagingsource-tisd-sdk/README.md

 ## Programming Samples

 The SDK ships with comprehensive samples illustrating all functionality.
-Please take a look in the `/bin` directory at `php demo-sdk.php` and `php demo-sdk-helper.php`.
+Please take a look in the `/bin` directory.

 ## Unit Tests